-Field Description Basic Standard Compre- hensive Source Code Matches Select this option to enable the detection and recording of any source-code snippets in the scanned files that match data in the Compliance Library (CL).
-Disabled Disabled Enabled is source-code matching, specify any of the ional parameters for the matching process.
+Field Description Basic Standard Compre- hensive Exact Matches Select this option to enable the detection and recording of scanned files that exactly match entire-file data in the Compliance Library (CL).
+Disabled Enabled Enabled Source Code Matches on to enable the detection and recording of any nippets in the scanned files that match data in the prary (CL).
+Disabled Disabled Enabled - nis source-code matching, specify any of the ional parameters for the matching process.
 Include System- Identified Files Select this option if you want the Scan Server to perform source-code matching for files that have already been associated with one or more inventory items during automated analysis.
 N/A N/A Selected Include Files with Exact Matches Select this option if you want the Scan Server to perform source-code matching for files that have already been identified as having exact-file matches in the CL.
 N/A N/A Selected Minimum Source Code Matches Enter the minimum number of source-code matches that the scan needs to detect in a given codebase file before reporting the file as having such matches.
 (A source-code match is a snippet of code in a codebase file that matches an open-source code snippet found in the CL data.)
 N/A N/A 1 Enter a new minimum value from 1 to 32767.
 (The default is 3.)
 For example, if this value is increased to 10, ten code snippets in a given codebase file must match data in the CL before the scan reports the file as having source-code matches.
 In general, the higher this value, the fewer source-code matches an analyzer has to review.
 Search Terms Provide a list of search terms to be used in the scan.
 Use the + button to add a term and the - button to remove a term.
-Standard terms listed Standard terms listed Standard terms listed Scan Exclusions Provide a list of file extensions to be excluded from the scan.
-Use the + button to add an exclusion term and the - button to remove an exclusion.
-See "Creating Exclusion Patterns for Scan Profiles" in the Code Insight Installation & Configuration Guide for further instructions.
-Standard exclusions listed Standard exclusions listed Standard exclusions listed
+Standard terms listed Standard terms listed Standard terms listed